AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise:
  - make a script/function that produces an array of random numbers (Tip: $RANDOM)
  - Implement a Bubble sort using arrays and loops and other built-in BASH functionality (no *sort* etc).
+ - (*) Implement a script that sorts text file lines by lines length